LaunchCodeEducation/data-analysis/src/chapters/functions/studio.rst

 ------------------

 3. Now we are ready to finish our complete reversal process.
-Create a new function with one parameter, which is the array we want to change.
+Create a new function with one parameter, which is the list we want to change.
 The function should:

    a.
-Define and initialize an empty array.
+Define and initialize an empty list.
    b.
-Loop through the old array.
+Loop through the old list.
    c.
-For each element in the old array, call ``reverseCharacters`` to flip the
+For each element in the old list, call ``reverse_characters`` to flip the
       characters or digits.
    d.
-Add the reversed string (or number) to the array defined in part 'a'.
+Add the reversed string (or number) to the list defined in part 'a'.
    e.
-Return the final, reversed array.
+Return the final, reversed list.
    f. *Be sure to print the results from each test case in order to verify your
       code*.